ammaraskar/chsc/README.md

 Using
 ---

-If you want to try out the CHSC, use the `test` script:
+The project can be built using stack by using:

+    $ stack build

+Once built, the supercompiler can be executed like so

-    $ ./test examples/toys/MapMapFusion.core
+    $ stack exec supercompile examples/toys/MapMapFusion.core

-This will print output similar to the following:
+This will print output and the end similar to the following:

     examples/toys/MapMapFusion.core
     mapmapfusion & 0.0s & 0.50 & 0.82 & 1.02 \\